marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 Aaron Gustafson likened [progressive enhancement](http://alistapart.com/article/understandingprogressiveenhancement) to a peanut M&M. The peanut is your content, the chocolate coating is your presentation layer and your JavaScript is the hard candy shell.
 This layer can vary in color and the exerience can vary depending on the capabilities of the browser using it.

 Think of the candy shell as where many Progressive Web App features can live.
-As users build a relationship with these apps through repeated use, they make the candy shell even sweeter - loading fast on slow network connections (thanks to [service worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/)), sending relevant [push notifications](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/) and adding a first-class icon to the user's homescreen that can load them as fullscreen app experiences.
+As users build a relationship with these apps through repeated use, they make the candy shell even sweeter - loading fast on slow network connections (thanks to [service worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/)), sending relevant [push notifications](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/) and adding a first-class icon to the user's home screen that can load them as fullscreen app experiences.
 Progressive Web Apps can also take advantage of smart [web app install banners](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android).

 <img
-src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-0-@1x.jpg" alt="Web app install banners for engagement, launch from the user's homescreen, splash screen in Chrome for Android, works offline with Service Worker"/>
+src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-0-@1x.jpg" alt="Web app install banners for engagement, launch from the user's home screen, splash screen in Chrome for Android, works offline with Service Worker"/>

 Progressive Web Apps aren't unique to Chrome for Android.
-Below we can see the [Pokedex](https://pokedex.org) Progressive Web App working in Firefox for Android (Beta) with early Add to Homescreen and service worker caching features.
+Below we can see the [Pokedex](https://pokedex.org) Progressive Web App working in Firefox for Android (Beta) with early add to home screen and service worker caching features.

 <img
 src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-ff-@1x.jpg" alt="Progressive Web Apps working in Firefox for Android"/>